bimzcy/rank4douban/README.md

 | href | The homepage url of rank list | `https://www.criterion.com/shop/browse/list?sort=spine_number` |
 | other | The other key you want to assign in json file,the format like `{key1}:{value1}\|{key2}:{value2}` | `prefix:#` |

-3. If the rank list want to update automatically, you MUST write update function in `update_snippets.py`
+3. If the rank list want to update automatically (By GitHub Action), you MUST write update function in `update_snippets.py`

 4. Run those Python3 script.